 From crybaby to MMA, bad blood boils over for Wizards-Hawks

-Washington Wizards' Marcin Gortat helps up John Wall after a hard foul by Atlanta Hawks' Dwight Howard during Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta.
-Atlanta Hawks guard Dennis Schroeder dances in front of the bench with teammates Taurean Prince and Tim Hardaway Jr., right, during the second half against the Washington Wizards in Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta.
+Washington Wizards center Marcin Gortat and Atlanta Hawks forward Paul Millsap and another player compete for a rebound during the first half during Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta. less Washington Wizards center Marcin Gortat and Atlanta Hawks forward Paul Millsap and another player compete for a rebound during the first half during Game 3 of an NBA basketball first-round playoff ... more Atlanta Hawks' Dennis Schroeder, right, wins the battle for a loose ball with Washington Wizards' Bradley Beal during Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta.

 Add your comments below